pha123661/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Generative AI
-  - Large Language Models
+  - Training Large Language Models
-  - Conditional Diffusion Models
+  - Efficient Diffusion Models
   - Vision+X Multi-Modal Learning
-  - Efficient Tuning of Transformers

 # Education to show in About widget
 education: